Fizi Territory: Administration and governance

-In terms of political representation, Fizi Territory is represented in the 2024–2029 National Assembly by four deputies: Théophile Basoshi Lubwe (A/A-UNC), Janvier Msenyibwa Apele (2A/TDC)—who replaced Jean-Jacques Myewa Elakano—Obedi Nyamangyoku Ishibwela (AFDC-A), and Th Tchakubuta Mufaume (AAAP).
+In terms of political representation, Fizi Territory is represented in the 2024–2029 National Assembly by four deputies: Théophile Basoshi Lubwe (A/A-UNC), Janvier Msenyibwa Apele (2A/TDC), who replaced Jean-Jacques Myewa Elakano, Obedi Nyamangyoku Ishibwela (AFDC-A), and Th Tchakubuta Mufaume (AAAP).

 History

 The region has a long history of independence from Kinshasa.
 It was the location of the maquis set up by Laurent-Désiré Kabila in 1967, as well as the place where Laurent-Désiré Kabila raised his son, the former president Joseph Kabila, in 1973.

 Regional conflicts and wars

 First Congo War

 A 1996 aerial photograph showing the Mihanda refugee camp in Zaire, situated within the Mitumba Mountains.
 The camp is densely populated, with over 500 tents set up across the landscape.
 The tents are arranged in clusters, covering a significant area amidst the rugged terrain of the mountains.

 The eruption of the First Congo War (1996–1997), precipitated by the fallout of the 1994 Rwandan genocide, drastically destabilized the region.
 Following the genocide, the Rwandan Patriotic Front (RPF), under the leadership of Paul Kagame, ousted the Hutu-led regime of President Juvénal Habyarimana.
 However, the RPF's military incursions extended into eastern Zaire (present-day Democratic Republic of the Congo), targeting not only Hutu insurgent factions but also perpetrating extensive violence against Hutu civilians.
 United Nations High Commissioner for Refugees (UNHCR) consultant Robert Gersony documented these atrocities, estimating that between 5,000 and 10,000 individuals were killed monthly during mid-1994.
 The influx of over two million Rwandan Hutu refugees into eastern Zaire exacerbated tensions in provinces such as South Kivu.
 The Zairean government under President Mobutu Sese Seko was unable to adequately address the humanitarian and security crises resulting from this influx.
 By 1996, the Rwandan Patriotic Army (RPA), along with Ugandan forces and the Burundian Forces Armées Burundaises (FAB), began supporting Banyamulenge and other Tutsi militias operating in eastern Zaire.
 Belgian legal and political scholar Filip Reyntjens characterizes the First Congo War as the intersection of two concurrent agendas: a legitimate resistance movement by Congolese Tutsi fearing retaliation, and the strategic use of this struggle by the Rwandan government to justify the RPA's military intervention in Zaire.
 On 12 September 1996, Banyamulenge militias launched attacks in the Itombwe Sector of Mwenga Territory, specifically in the villages of Kanyura and Makutano.
 Nine civilians, including prominent local leaders and their families, were executed.
-The casualties included a Rega ethnic administrator and the chief of the Basimunyaka II groupement, a Bembe from Fizi Territory, along with two of his relatives.
+The casualties included an ethnic Rega administrator and the chief of the Basimunyaka II groupement, a Bembe from Fizi Territory, along with two of his relatives.
 These killings were widely perceived by local communities as the onset of a systematic campaign of ethnically targeted violence.